Troublesome Topic: WAS ISRAEL MONOTHEISTIC OR NOT?

 The definition of monotheism is that there is only one God; no other gods exist.

 That is different from a belief system that acknowledges that other gods exist, but consistently chooses to follow only one god because all the other gods are seen in a negative light; that is called monolatry.
 It has also been described as following one supreme God who always remains superior, while acknowledging that other inferior gods exist.
 In contrast, henotheism acknowledges the existence of other gods, sees them in a relatively positive light,but chooses to worship only one of them anyway.
 Some sources say that a henotheist may change which god is worshipped as the primary god, and that everyone is free to choose which god is their primary god.
-If you are like me, you have never heard or read monolatry or henotheism before.
+If you are like me, you have never heard or read of monolatry or henotheism before.
 That is because the people of Israel were monotheistic.

 But that is impossible because they were called to be monotheistic.
-Twice a day they recited the Shema which emphasized that the “Lord is One”, which they took to mean the only one.
+Twice a day they recited the Shema which emphasized that “the Lord is One”, which they took to mean the only one.

 Isaiah 44:20 says, “Is there a God besides me?
 There is no Rock; I know not any.”
 ESV

-Likewise the Israelites would have rejected Heiser’s statements about two Yahwehs seen on pages 146-148, 250-251, and a footnote on page 120.
+Likewise, the Israelites would have rejected Heiser’s statements about two Yahwehs seen on pages 146-148, 250-251, and a footnote on page 120.

-Heiser does not even mention the following passages which clearly state there is only one God: Dt 32:39, Is 45:21,
+Heiser did not even mention the following passages which clearly state there is only one God: Dt 32:39, Is 45:21.
+Heiser mentioned the following verses but did not clearly deal with the monotheism they teach: Dt 4:35, 39, I Cor 8:4

 THE MIDRASH AND MONTHEISM